 - National Veterinary Scholar Symposium (NVSS) (required for some participants): pending - approximately 8/3/2022-8/6/2022

 - CVM Research Day (required): 8/17/2022

 - This is not a full calendar of program dates.

 Annual CVM Summer Scholar Research Day

 The National Veterinary Scholar Symposium (NVSS) will be held at Iowa State this year.
 Determinations regarding the NVSS and the Annual CVM Research Day are still in process.

 Frequently Asked Questions

-CVM Summer Scholar Research Program is funded by a grant from the National Institutes of Health, Merial Limited, and additional funds at the ISU College of Veterinary Medicine.
-Each scholar will receive $459.00 per week for the entire 13 week program (1 week of vacation is allowed, but must be approved by scholar's faculty mentor).
+CVM Summer Scholar Research Program is funded by a grant from the National Institutes of Health, Boehringer Ingelheim, Iowa Livestock Health Advisory Council (ILHAC), and additional funds at the ISU College of Veterinary Medicine.
+Each scholar will receive a monthly stipend for the entire 13-week program (1 week of vacation is allowed, but must be approved by scholar's faculty mentor).

 Research Scholar On-line application will request the following information:

-Deadline for faculty mentor abstracts: Mid-December each year.
+Deadline for faculty mentor abstracts: Mid-January each year.